 Clahorra Tower: A Brief History

-If you arrive at the bridge from the great Mosque of Cordoba you will find a 16th Century, renaissance, Triumphal arc, Puerta del Puente (the bridge´s gate).
+If you arrive at the bridge from the Great Mosque of Córdoba you will find a 16th Century, renaissance, Triumphal arc, Puerta del Puente (the bridge´s gate).
 In the Guadalquivir, not far from the bridge, there are two Mills: La Albolafia (the paper mill) and the Enmedio Mill, located, as the name in Spanish indicates, in the middle of the river.

 La Torre de Calahorra is a battlemented tower part.
 It was part of a massive defensive system (let´s remember that Cordoba was one of the richest cities in Europe).
 Today it hosts a museum of Al Andalusi culture, with interesting information on live-in Al Andalus and the cohabitation of Jews, Moors, and Christians.
 The best views of Cordoba are at dusk, but the museum is closed then.

-The first mention of a tower on the southern bank of the Guadalquivir river is from 1236 after the kingdom of Castilla, under the rule of King Fernando III, finally re-conquered Córdoba.
+The first mention of a tower on the southern bank of the Guadalquivir River is from 1236 after the kingdom of Castilla, under the rule of King Fernando III, finally re-conquered Córdoba.

 The fortress appears again in texts the First Castilian Civil War, in which the brothers Pedro I and Enrique II of Castile fought for the Castilian throne.
 Enrique the II would end up winning the battle and endow the fortress with a moat and a second tower joined to the original one via a drawbridge.
 Castilla y Leon’s coat of arms is still visible on the exterior from this period.